dreamplayerzhang/vcbld/README.md

  ```
  $ echo 'export PATH=$PATH:/path/to/vcpkg/directory' >> ~/.bashrc
  ```
- On windows you can add the vcpkg binary directory to your PATH via accessing the Control Panel -> System -> Advanced system settings -> Environment variables -> Edit System Variable (or New System Variable).
-There you can add the vcpkg folder to your PATH.

 Now you're ready to go!
 Remember you can always access the help menu using:
 ```